ArindamRawat/DataForge/README.md

 ## How DataForge Works

 1. **Input Data**:
-   - DataForge uses a predefined list of **1000 unique NFT collection contract addresses**.
-These addresses are sourced from bitsCrunch API.
+   - DataForge uses a predefined list of **1000 unique NFT contract addresses**.
+These addresses are sourced from various prominent NFT collections across multiple blockchains.

 2. **API Integration**:
    - The contract addresses are passed to the **BitsCrunch API**.
 This API provides rich, real-time data about each collection, such as sales volume, floor price, and other relevant metrics.